getify/You-Dont-Know-JS/types & grammar/ch4.md

 c && b;		// null
 ```

 **Wait, what!?** Think about that.
-In most any other language you've seen besides JS, all those expressions actually result in `true` or `false`.
-Not so in JavaScript!
+In languages like C and PHP, those expressions result in `true` or `false`, but in JS (and Python and Ruby, for that matter!), the result comes from the values themselves.

 Both `||` and `&&` operators perform a `boolean` test on the **first operand** (`a` or `c`).
 If the operand is not already `boolean` (as it's not, here), a normal `ToBoolean` coercion occurs, so that the test can be performed.